 Alaska Agriculture Day is the first Tuesday of May each year.
 On this date, learn more about the farms around you and the state.
 Celebrate with Alaska Grown foods and support your local growers.
 Click HERE for an Alaska Agricultural lesson plan you can use.

-FSWCD has a large assortment of Ag in the Classroom resources available for loan.
+FSWCD has a large assortment of Agriculture in the Classroom resources available for loan.

-Click here to see the lists of BOOKS
+Click here to see the list of BOOKS in our library.

 and other teaching RESOURCES